-How can I disable email alerts from cron jobs?
+Question: How can I disable email alerts from cron jobs?
 How can I disable wget to create a new file each time?
-Why I am receiving too many e-mails to my root account from crontab?.
-This tutorial will help you to disable crontab output and email notifications.
+Why I am receiving too many e-mails to my root account from crontab?

 This is more useful for the cron jobs running wget command.
 I have a cron job with wget run every minute.
 Which creates a new file each time wget runs with crontab under the home directory.
 So I configured it as below and now my home is clean.

 By default, cron sends email notifications for each job.
 However, you can disable email notifications by setting the MAILTO environment variable to an empty value.